-With limited victim capital, victims/survivors of torture have failed to see their demand of state law materialize.
-Although political connections generally make access to policymaking easier (Stokes et al. 2013); it is the politicized leaders of victim organizations that have achieved personal benefits rather than the groups they represented.
-For example, in RS a narrowly defined group of victims of torture (that also includes sexual violence) was recognized in 2018 in a pre-electoral attempt by Milorad Dodik's party to garner votes.
-The adoption was beneficial for both sides - ex-detainee leadership could finally claim success and Dodik a benevolence to war victims/survivors at a time when his opposition was growing.
-With temporary clauses and restrictive eligibility criteria, the law has been widely criticized by victims and their advocates alike as an insufficient ruse (Bajtarević 2019).
-Overall, though, victims of torture have struggled to leverage their victim capital and disassociate from on overt politicization of their redress claims.
-Another group - civilian war victims has also not achieved an expansion of their rights that they have sought since the early 2000s.
-Although they are recognized due to the transposition of previous socialist legislation (Karge 2010), their rights are restrictive, and in RS, the legal stipulations for new applicants repeatedly expired (Popovic 2010).
-They have not only been extremely poorly organized and fragmented, their victimization has not attracted much of public empathy or international concerns in the way as other groups due to their invisibility in the 'public sphere' (cf. Hronešová 2016).
-These two groups have achieved limited results due to the overtly politicized victim capital in the case of ex-detainees and poorly fragmented victim capital.
+With limited victim capital, victims/survivors of torture have failed to see their demand for a state law materialize.
+Although political connections generally make access to policymaking easier (Stokes et al. 2013), the politicized leaders of victim organizations have achieved personal benefits rather than the groups they represented.
+For example, in RS, a narrowly defined group of torture victims (including sexual violence) was recognized in 2018 in a pre-electoral attempt by Milorad Dodik's party to garner votes.
+The adoption was beneficial for both sides - ex-detainee leadership could finally claim success (and personal benefits) and Dodik a benevolence to war victims/survivors at a time when his opposition was growing and popularity decreasing.
+With temporary clauses and restrictive eligibility criteria, the law has been widely criticized by victims/survivors and their advocates alike as an insufficient ruse (Bajtarević 2019).
+Overall, though, victims of torture have struggled to leverage their victim capital and disassociate from overt politicization of their claims.
+Another group, civilian war victims, has so far not achieved an expansion of their rights that they have sought since the early 2000s.
+Although they are recognized due to the transposition of previous socialist legislation (Karge 2010), their rights remain restrictive, and in RS, the legal stipulations for new applicants repeatedly expired (Popovic 2010).
+In FBiH, there are currenty indications that a reform in underway, which would encompass children born out of rape as well as civilian victims.
+Despite such hopeful signs, the local civilian war victims organization remain poorly organized and fragmented, rarely attracting public empathy or international concerns (cf. Hronešová 2016).